 College student Tree Gelbman has an awful hangover-ish birthday, before brutally murdered.
 The next moment, she wakes up on her birthday again, and to her horror, discovers she is trapped in a time loop.
 What is going on?
 Why is she doomed to suffer gruesome murder again and again?
 And just who is the masked fiend so intended on ending her life?

-I think time loop movies are double-edge swords, agree?
+I think time loop movies are double-edged swords, no?
 The sheer intrigue of the premise assures a minimum level of viewership.
 On the other hand, how well the loopy loop is explained could result in the movie being extolled or condemned for decades.
 However well-conceived the explanation is, there would also always still be haters and detractors.